oschrenk/notes/node.md

 [V8](http://code.google.com/p/v8/) is a JavaScript Engine by Google.
 It does a very good Job of increasing JavaScripts performance by compiling it into machine code.
 V8 itself is written in C++ and so are most parts of node.js.

 [Ryan Dahl](http://tinyclouds.org/) saw the value in using JavaScript as a server side scripting language.
-He is very opnionated on how I/O should be done and node.js is his answer to the problems developers are faced when dealing with I/O.
+He is very opinionated on how I/O should be done and node.js is his answer to the problems developers are faced when dealing with I/O.

 Currently most I/O code is blocking - meaning that a code block waits for some I/O to work finish before further execution.

 	var result = db.query("select ...")

 This wastes CPU cycles.
-Normally developers deal with this problem by writing multitreaded programs, so that other threads can take over, when one thread has to wait.
+Normally developers deal with this problem by writing multithreaded programs, so that other threads can take over, when one thread has to wait.
 Threads come with an overhead.
 Each thread costs memory and the context-switching between them can be hard and time consuming.
-Projects like [nginx](http://nginx.org/), [Lighttp](http://www.lighttpd.net/), [Cherokke](http://www.cherokee-project.com/) are examples that the approach of a single-treaded event loop do work quite well.
+Projects like [nginx](http://nginx.org/), [Lighttp](http://www.lighttpd.net/), [Cherokee](http://www.cherokee-project.com/) are examples that the approach of a single-treaded event loop do work quite well.

 For Ryan Dahl _"threaded concurrency is a leaky abstraction"_.
-His propsosed solution is using an event loop and using non blocking I/O all the way down.
+His proposed solution is using an event loop and using non blocking I/O all the way down.
 JavaScript is a good candidate for this abstraction layer as its language and API specification have no notion of binary data or I/O and offers some nice language features such as closures.
 In fact JavaScript was designed for using an event loop.
 On the user interface level you have events such as `onClick` to which you can bind a callback function.
 The culture of JavaScript is already geared towards evented programming.

 `node.js` provides a _purely evented_, _non blocking infrastructure_ to script _highly concurrent_ programs.
 It's design goals are

 - everything is asynchronous.
 The base environment has been built essentially from scratch.
 It's hard to make blocking code.
 - HTTP and sockets are first class citizens.
 The example Hello World is over HTTP.
 Node keeps you focused on on dealing with the data, rather than spending all your time dealing with the sockets or protocols.
-- API is both familar to client side JS developers and old school UNIX hackers
+- API is both familiar to client side JS developers and old school UNIX hackers

 Don't underestimate the last point.
 [Github](https://github.com/), a source code repository lists JavaScript as the most used language with [19% of all committed code](https://github.com/languages) being JavaScript.